-As we approach the winter, scarves, gloves, coats become the closest friends and serve as our main line of defends.
-The question is, aside from these conventional clothing, how can you and your family maintain an optimum temperature while indoor.
+As we approach the winter, scarves, gloves, coats become our closest friends and serve as our main line of defense.
+The question is, aside from these conventional clothing, how can you and your family maintain an optimum temperature while indoors.

 Most homes used the heat from an open fire as a reliable means to keep warm when the temperature drops from its usual level.
 However, sitting next to a fireplace isn’t good enough since it involves having direct contact with the heat to keep the body warm.

 Another significant drawback is the fire burns and heats the room but a significant portion of the heat energy escape via the chimney.
 Think about it for a moment; if you have a way to retain the fire indoors, don’t you think it will help minimize the expenses incurred on fuel?
 The good news is, you can achieve this with the aid of a wood stove fan.